We are neither qualified – nor authorized – to discuss the relationship between any product we supply and cancer – and, we may add, rightly so.

 Cancer is a massive subject.
 Every cancer has a different modus operandi.
 It cannot be jammed into any one idea.

-That being said, I participated in an excellent thread on the subject on a closed Facebook group consisting of scientists, doctors, natural therapists and water ionizer vendors.
-I have editing it for length but there is ‘gold’ in the content if you have the time to read.
+That being said, I participated in an excellent thread on the subject on a closed Facebook group consisting of scientists, doctors, natural therapists, and water ionizer vendors.
+I have edited it for length but there is ‘gold’ in the content if you have the time to read.

-Peggy Parker It seems that most people are looking for a simplistic answer to a very complicated health issue.
-Eat this food or take this supplement or drink this water or even get more hydrogen in an effort to “solve” the cancer/diabetes/ALS/MS/etc health problems.
+Peggy Parker: It seems that most people are looking for a simplistic answer to a very complicated health issue.
+Eat this food or take this supplement or drink this water or even get more hydrogen in an effort to “solve” cancer/diabetes/ALS/MS/etc health problems.